-- 34. When an investor receives a dividend from a New Zealand resident company, an amount of resident withholding tax (RWT) will generally be withheld and paid to Inland Revenue on the investor's behalf. - A dividend paid by a New Zealand company may include imputation credits, which are 35. credits for tax the company has already paid in New Zealand.
+- which are credits for tax the company has already paid in New Zealand.
 These credits are taken into account when RWT is being withheld and paid to Inland Revenue. - 36.
-The way in which investors hold shares using online investment platforms may differ.
-In many cases the platform (or a separate broker or custodian) holds the shares on behalf of investors as a bare trustee or nominee.
-New Zealand custodians that hold investments as a bare trustee must ensure RWT has been deducted when it receives investment income that is passed on to an investor. - Accordingly, where investors receive dividends from New Zealand resident companies, RWT should be withheld on their behalf (by the company or a custodian).
-Where investors have provided the platforms with their IRD number, the relevant information will be pre-populated in their automatic income tax assessment (or will be prepopulated in their IR 3 individual income tax return if they are required to file one).

-- Investors should check that pre-populated amounts are correct (and if not, they will need to self-report any dividends that have been omitted). - 38.
+Where investors have provided their IRD number, the relevant information will be prepopulated in the investor's automatic income tax assessment or IR 3 individual income tax return. - 37.
+Investors will need to check that pre-populated amounts are correct (and if not, they will need to self-report any dividends that have been omitted).
+Investors may also need to pay an additional amount if their marginal tax rate is higher than the rate at which RWT was withheld.
 The withholding of dividend income on an investor's behalf is illustrated in Example | Tauira 1.